Cnb

 I pose these questions because it is not widely appreciated that fonts have a huge amount of power.
 The shape and style of the characters that form a document can subconsciously affect what a reader thinks of its content.
 While it’s not the case that selecting a particular typeface will turn a poor release into a good one, the right choice of font for an already strong piece of work can subtly enhance its influence further.

-In July 2012, documentary filmmaker Errol Morris conducted an experiment that involved approximately 45,000 unsuspecting nytimes.com readers reading an article that appeared in one of six typefaces; Baskerville, Comic Sans, Computer Modern, Georgia, Helvetica and Trebuchet.
-The experiment cleverly used a ruse to generate a reader response, posing the cover question: “Are You an Optimist or a Pessimist?”
-A computer program randomly assigned one of the six fonts to the readers, with the typefaces used in a passage about the likelihood of the earth being destroyed by an asteroid.
-The experiment then required the readers to take part in a survey on whether they thought the statement was true.
+In July 2012, filmmaker Errol Morris conducted an experiment with approximately 45,000 unsuspecting nytimes.com readers, displaying an article in one of six typefaces: Baskerville, Comic Sans, Computer Modern, Georgia, Helvetica, and Trebuchet.
+Using a cover question, “Are You an Optimist or a Pessimist?” readers were prompted to engage with the text, which spoke about the likelihood of an asteroid destroying the earth.
+The survey afterward asked whether they thought the statement was true.

 The results were very interesting indeed, revealing that subjects were more likely to agree with the statement when it appeared in Baskerville.
 For every 1,000 respondents to the survey, almost five more people agreed with the statement when it was written in this particular font than they did when it was written in Helvetica.
 Although the figure appears small, David Dunning, the psychology professor who helped devise the test, said that it was statistically significant: